 - A. Applicability.
-Section 4.04.10 applies to restaurant uses in all zoning districts, except the AR Zoning Districts.
+Section 4.04.10 applies to restaurant uses in all Zoning Districtszoning districts, except the AR Zoning Districts.
 For restaurant uses in the AR Zoning Districts, refer to Restaurant, Rural regulations within Section 4.04.18.
-These use-specific standards are not modifiable pursuant to Section 4.01.A. - B. Intensity/Character. - 1.
+These Use Specific Standardsuse-specific standards are not modifiable pursuant to Section 4.01.A. - B. Intensity/Character. - 1.
 OP, IP, and GI Zoning Districts.
-Restaurant uses may be permitted in accordance with Section 3.03.D.

-- 2. OP Zoning District.
+Restaurant uses may be permitted in accordance with Section 3.03.D. - PD-RDP Zoning District.
+OP Zoning District.
 A stand-alone restaurant requires minor special exception review and approval pursuant to Section 10.11.
-Drive-through facilities are not permitted in conjunction with restaurant uses. - 3.
+Drive-through facilities are not permitted in conjunction with restaurant uses. - 2.3.
 PD-RDP Zoning District.
 Drive-through facilities are not permitted in conjunction with restaurant uses.
 Restaurant uses with a seating area of 1,000 square feet or less are permitted, subject to Section 3.03.D.
-Restaurant uses with a seating area greater than 1,000 square feet require Special Exception review and approval pursuant to Section 10.11. - 4.
+Restaurant uses with a seating area greater than 1,000 square feet require Special Exception review and approval pursuant to Section 10.11. - 3.4.
 IP and GI Zoning Districts.
 Drive-through facilities are not permitted in conjunction with restaurant uses.
 Restaurant uses with a seating area of 1,000 square feet or less are permitted.
-Restaurant uses with a seating area greater than 1,000 square feet require Minor Special Exception review and approval pursuant to Section 10.11. - 5.
+Restaurant uses with a seating area greater than 1,000 square feet require Minor Special Exception review and approval pursuant to Section 10.11.

+- 4.5.
 GB Zoning District.
-Restaurant uses may not exceed a seating area of 1,000 square feet and must not include drive-through facilities. - 6.
+Restaurant uses may not exceed a seating area of 1,000 square feet and must not include drive-through facilities. - 5.6.
 TRC, UE, CC-NC, PD-SA, TCN, TCC, RC, and PD-RV Work Zoning Districts.
 Restaurant uses without drivethrough facilities are permitted.
-Drive-through facilities are not permitted in conjunction with restaurant uses. - 7.
+Drive-through facilities are not permitted in conjunction with restaurant uses. - 6-7.
 TC Fringe, CC-SC, and PD-CC(RC) Zoning Districts.
 Restaurant uses with or without a drive-through facility are permitted.
-Drive-through facilities are subject to Section 4.04.12. - 8.
+Drive-through facilities are subject to Section 4.04.12. - 7.8.
 CC-CC and PD-MUB Zoning Districts.
 Restaurant uses without a drive-through facility are permitted.
-Restaurant uses with drive-through facilities require Special Exception review and approval, subject to Section 10.11 and are also subject to Section 4.04.12. - 9.
+Restaurant uses with drive-through facilities require Special Exception review and approval, subject to Section 10.11 and are also subject to Section 4.04.12. - 8.9.
 TC Core Zoning District.
 Restaurant uses without a drive-through facility are permitted.
 Restaurant uses with drive-through facilities require Special Exception review and approval, subject to Section 10.11 and are also subject to Section 4.04.12.
-Restaurant uses with drive-through facilities must be located in a vertically mixed-use building. - 10.
-JLMA-2, JLMA-3, and JLMA-20.
+Restaurant uses with drive-through facilities must be located in a vertically mixed-use building. - 9.10.
+JLMA-2, JLMA-3, and JLMA-20, and OP Zoning Districts.
 Restaurant uses require Special Exception review and approval pursuant to Section 10.11.
-Drive-through facilities are not permitted in conjunction with restaurant uses. - 11.
+Drive-through facilities are not permitted in conjunction with restaurant uses. - 10.11.
 CLI Zoning District. - a.
 Restaurant uses that do not exceed 25% of the total gross floor area of a building and have no drivethrough facility are permitted. - b.
-Restaurant uses that do not meet the criteria of 4.04.10.B.10.a. above require Special Exception review and approval pursuant to Section 10.11. - 12.
+Restaurant uses that do not meet the criteria of 4.04.10.B.10.a. above require Special Exception review and approval pursuant to Section 10.11. - 11.12.
 Lanes.
 Lanes in drive-through facilities must meet the following requirements: - a.
 A maximum of 3 lanes; - b.
 Include an escape lane from the service lanes; and - c.
-Stacking space that is sufficient to avoid vehicle stacking into drive lanes, parking spaces, and public streets. - 13.
-Buffer. - a.
-A Type C buffer must be provided between the drive-through facility and any abutting property zoned, used, or planned for residential uses.
-(Section 7.04.03) - b.
-Exception.
-The buffer requirement in Section 4.04.10.B.12.a. does not apply when the drive-through facility is provided in a vertically mixed-use building containing residential uses in the TRC, TC, and PD-MUB Zoning Districts.
+Stacking space that is sufficient to avoid vehicle stacking into drive lanes, parking spaces, and public streets.